joiwoo-web3/NFTs-Gallery/README.md

 # NFT's Gallery

-Retrieve and display your NFt's Image, total owned and name from OpenSea
+Retrieve and display your NFT's Image, total owned and name from OpenSea